 Keep in mind, a mattress topper won’t have all of the same benefits of a new mattress.
 A well-designed mattress coordinates its layers to offer the most support, so mixing a mattress topper on your mattress may not offer the same benefits.
 Also, if your mattress is old and sagging, a topper isn’t a viable solution.
 That’s when it’s time for a new bed.

-In the end, one of these six mattresses should be able to prevent and alleviate hip pain.
-Sleeping shouldn’t have to be a pain, so pick the right mattress and enjoy a pain-relieving night of sleep!
+In the end, one of these six mattresses may be able to help alleviate your hip pain while you sleep.
+Sleeping shouldn’t have to be a pain, so pick the right mattress and enjoy a more comfortable night of sleep!

 What kind of mattress is best for hip pain?